- Laser Treatments

 Depending on your goals, lifestyle, and skin type – a treatment plan can be designed that takes all of these into consideration.
 Research shows that aggressive laser treatments that involve a short amount of downtime offer quicker and more dramatic results.
 However, for those that are unable or unwilling to have any downtime, the same laser may still be utilized for consistent, predictable outcomes.

 At Celibre, we focus on patient education.
 We want our patients to understand and participate in the decisions that make up their care plan.
-To this end, our knowledgeable medical staff are here to help you weigh the benefits and risks of our Laser treatments and Injections.
+To this end, our knowledgeable medical staff are here to help you weigh the benefits and risks of our laser treatments.

 Our team would be pleased to offer a complimentary consultation to address your skin care goals.
 A good starting place is to gather information and view before and after photos of Celibre patients in our photo gallery.

-At Celibre, we stay at the forefront of research and best practices so that we may offer the most appropriate and effective injections and laser treatment plans for our valued patients.
-Please give us a call to learn more about laser treatments and injections.
+At Celibre, we stay at the forefront of research and best practices so that we may offer the most appropriate and effective laser treatment plans for our valued patients.
+Please give us a call to learn more about Rosacea treatment.